jpadams/puppet_vim_env/README.md

 ### Overview

 This module provides defined types to set up a vim envrionment optimized for Puppet development.
+It uses a solarized color scheme by default.

 It relies on the work done by many, many people and specifically draws upon the following resources: